-Commercialization and Scientific Review: Reviewers have extensive experience with the business, entrepreneurial, scientific, and medical aspects of the pharmaceutical and biotechnology industries.
-Members of the panel come from a variety of backgrounds, including venture capital, pharmaceutical, and academic research.

-Due Diligence Review: Based on the recommendation of the review committee, a subset of applications will be referred for additional in-depth due diligence, including-but not limited to-intellectual property, management, regulatory, manufacturing, and market assessments.
+- 1. Commercialization/Scientific Review: Reviewers have extensive experience with the business, entrepreneurial, scientific, and medical aspects of the pharmaceutical and biotechnology industries.
+Members of the panel come from a variety of backgrounds, including venture capital, pharmaceutical, and academic research. - Due Diligence Review: A subset of applications will be referred for additional indepth due diligence, including-but not limited to-intellectual property, management, regulatory, manufacturing, and market assessments.